sowcow/blog/content/posts/langscape.md

 But also.

-I beleive there is inertia in peoples verbal spaces.
+I believe there is inertia in peoples verbal spaces.
 That is probably related with people learning new languages with religions or with other new values and world-view maybe.
 It is interesting how learning new tongue has a promise of getting new eyes.

 Anyway if I put my verbal langscape into visual language then it has:
-- province at poisoned berries bushes that invoke trashy and headless humour
+- province at poisoned berries bushes that invoke trashy and headless humor
 - some rabbit holes that I'm not crossing yet
 - labyrinth of abandoned constructions with graffities on all walls invoking "victory"